chaoss/AFOS-AfricanOpenSource/README.md

-# GitHub-Copilot-Hackathon
+# CHAOSS-Github Copilot Project

-The GitHub Copilot hackathon is a project created by CHAOSS Africa to demonstrate how GitHub CoPilot enhances and improves productivity.
+The CHAOSS-Github Copilot project is a project by CHAOSS Africa to demonstrate how GitHub CoPilot enhances and improves developer productivity.
+The project involved creating a platform for showcasing Open Source projects build by Africans.

 The team will create a web project using CoPilot to generate code suggestions in real time.